sst/guide/about/culture.md

 layout: page
 title: How We Work
 editable: true
-description: This document is meant to be used as a user manual for the Serverless Stack team.
+description: This document is meant to be used as a user manual for SST team.
 In it we go over our cultural values and how we operate as a team.
 ---

-In this document we'll go over the cultural values that drive our team at Serverless Stack.
+In this document we'll go over the cultural values that drive our team at SST.
 But before we get to these values, we want to go over a few things.
 We want to look at what we are building, why we are building it, and how we operate as a team.
 This'll give us a good sense of where our cultural values come from and why they matter to us.

 Here's what we'll be covering in this document.